-Judge Robert Eckels' legal practice at Gray Reed is built on a decades-long career in public service and leadership of the nation's third largest county.
-Robert is recognized as a national leader in issues of transportation, public finance/public private partnerships, homeland security, the environment and health care.
+Judge Robert Eckels' legal practice at Gray Reed is built on a diverse background of business and government service.
+In a decades-long career in public service and leadership of the nation's third largest county, Robert earned recognition as a national leader in issues of transportation, public finance/public private partnerships, crisis management and disaster response and recovery, homeland security, the environment and health care.

 Judge Eckels received international recognition when Harris County responded to Hurricane Katrina and the floods, wind and storm surge that led to massive destruction and loss of life in New Orleans and the US Gulf Coast from Louisiana to Alabama.
-The Harris County Astrodome and Reliant Park became the largest shelter operation in US history as over 250,000 residents of storm ravaged areas fled to the Houston region.
+The Harris County Astrodome and Reliant Park became the largest shelter operation in US history as more than 250,000 residents of storm-ravaged areas fled to the Houston region.

-Judge Eckels was first elected as a state representative in his 20's, served six terms before being elected county judge - a role with executive, legislative and judicial functions for Harris County, which is home to nearly 4 million residents.
-He is a graduate of the University of Houston and South Texas College of Law Houston.
-Robert and his wife “Jet” make their home in Houston.
-His daughter, Kirby, is a student at Barnard College at Columbia University.
+Judge Eckels served six terms in the state legislature before being elected county judge - a role with executive, legislative and judicial functions - for Harris County, which is home to 4 million residents